 Improving interpersonal skills and relationship skills between partners

 Training regarding how to cope with pressure, anger, rejection and disagreements

 Awareness training as to the importance of sexual relations for cementing relationships between partners

 Variety of options for sexual relations for people with severe physical limitations

 פנינה של חיים

-Chaim and Penina, tenants of Shalheveth's Apartment Complex in Jerusalem, fall in love and decide to get married.
+Chaim and Penina, former tenants of Beit Shalheveth in Jerusalem, fall in love and decide to get married.